 It’s important to move your body each day in a way that you enjoy!
 For me, I love going for walks or hikes, weight training, bike riding, dancing, and racket sports like badminton.
 But you may be entirely different.
 Perhaps you love jogging or rock climbing or an activity you haven’t even tried yet like martial arts.

-Don’t overcomplicate exercise – do something you enjoy, and do it often!
-A great place to start if you’d like to increase your physical activity levels is to go for a brisk 15 minute walk after dinner or in the morning.
+Don’t overcomplicate exercise.
+Do something you enjoy, and do it often!
+A great place to start is going for a brisk 15 minute walk after dinner or in the morning.

 6. Don’t Eat Before Bed